the birthday party:

 A film about the SIGNS of autism in children.

 We are delighted to share with you The Birthday Party a training film for professionals.
+This second edition (2018) incorporates new feedback from the autism community, following additional consultation, and is available in multiple languages.
 The film was produced as a partnership project between government, university and clinical partners and has been funded by the Economic and Social Research Council and the Welsh Government.
 Its development was based on Cardiff University led research, click here to read the article.

 Who is the film for?

 The film has been designed to help front-line professionals to identify the signs of autism in children.
 We designed it to be suitable for professionals working in education, health-care and social services, as a supplement to a training session.
 No background knowledge or training is required before viewing the film.